 The Grass Is Greener – Intriguing, albeit dated.
 Because of financial problems, a British Earl and his wife [played by Cary Grant & Deborah Kerr, respectively] allow public tours of their mansion.
 An American tourist [played by Robert Mitchum] falls for the wife & they have an affair.
 Meanwhile, her friend [played by Jean Simmons] playfully tries to seduce the Earl.
 On the surface this movie sounds trite, but the ensemble cast + witty writing make this movie entertaining.
 Recommended if you enjoy 1960s style, some absurdity and learning about social mores.

 The Serpent’s Daughter [a Jade Del Cameron mystery] – Charming + clever.
 Set in Tangier, Morocco, in 1920, Jade and her mother plan to go on vacation together.
 However, Jade’s mother is kidnapped and Jade must find her… in time.
-This mystery is campy, travelogue-y and totally fun.
+This mystery, by Suzanne Arruda, is campy, travelogue-y and totally fun.
 Recommended if you like spunky heroines, fascinating settings and lighthearted mysteries.

 A Narrative of the Life of Mrs. Mary Jemison – Amazing, but macabre.
 In the 1750s during the French and Indian War in what is now western New York state, the Shawnee Indians capture a white girl and her family.
 The Shawnee murder her family, but the girl goes on to live with the Seneca Indians.
 She marries, has children and adopts the ways of the Indians.
 When she is in her 80s she tells her story to a local white man who writes it down– in the flowery vernacular of the time.
 Originally published in 1824.
 Recommended if you have an interest in Colonial American History and biographies.
 [Free on Kindle]